-Important Notice: This notice is to advise you that as a member of the Scott & White Health Plan, information created, maintained, or received about you may be subject to electronic disclosure, and in keeping with appropriate authorizations from you or your legal representative or as otherwise required by law.
-As always, Scott & White Health Plan remains committed to ensuring the privacy and security of your protected health information.
+Important Notice: This notice is to advise you that as a member of the Scott and White Health Plan, information created, maintained, or received about you may be subject to electronic disclosure, and in keeping with appropriate authorizations from you or your legal representative or as otherwise required by law.
+As always, Scott and White Health Plan remains committed to ensuring the privacy and security of your protected health information.

-Scott & White respects your privacy as a visitor to our website.
+Scott and White respects your privacy as a visitor to our website.
 The information collected during your visit is limited and only used to help us support and enhance our relationship with you.
 Your information may also be used to improve our services, your healthcare, and your online experience.

 The information we use to help us better understand our visitors includes domain names but not email addresses.
 Email addresses are collected only when you initiate communication with us via email or provide us the information.
 In order to help us improve services and content, we may collect information on what pages are being accessed or visited.
 You provide any other information that we gather via surveys, forms, and registrations.